Ri1a/spring-angular-ticket-system-demo/README.md

 Start the Spring backend

-Navigate to `http://localhost:4200/` and log in with `admin:admin`.
+Navigate to `http://localhost:4200/` and log in with `admin:admin` or with `User 1:TestPassword1234`.

+The admin user is able to view the settings and add users, the normal user is only able to create projects and tickets.

 Admin login:
 ```